PMArkive/RTTIScanner/README.md

 # Feature

-* Scan RTTI in normal debug mode.
+* Scan RTTI on visual studio debugging.
-* Analyze RTTI while visual studio debuging minidump file.
+* Analyze RTTI while visual studio debugging minidump file.

+# Warning

+* 32Bit debugging not support yet. (i have no interest in it)